-Pre-requisites: BIOL 12 or equivalent and CHEM 11 or equivalent.
-Students lacking the stated prerequisites may enrol in the course with written permission of the School Chair; however, they should be aware that they will be required to do additional work.
-This course is available via Distance Education, but requires attendance at weekly on-site labs.
+Prerequisites: BIOL 12 or equivalent and CHEM 11 or equivalent.
+This course is available via Distance

+Education, but requires attendance at weekly onsite labs

 Along with BIOL 104 (Biology I), this course provides an overview of the study of living things.
 Biology 106 presents topics in population, community and ecosystem ecology, and classical and molecular genetics.
 Evolution provides a unifying theme for the course.
 A strong emphasis is placed on the development of critical thinking skills through problem solving, case studies and laboratory investigation.